davidaramant/blog-content/content/post/the-buddhabrot-part-4.md

 ### Is Brent's Algorithm worth it?

 Remember this thing?
-Let's actually measure the impact of using a cycle detection algorithm:
+Let's actually measure the impact of using a cycle detection algorithm when finding Buddhabrot points:

 ![Brent's Algorithm Benchmark](/buddhabrot/brents_algorithm_benchmark.png)